edissyum/opencapture/README.md

     $ chmod u+x Makefile
     $ sudo ./Makefile
         # Go grab a coffee ;)

 It will install all the needed dependencies and install Tesseract V4.0.0 with french and english locale.
 If you need more locales, just do :

     $ sudo apt install tesseract-ocr-langcode

 Here is a list of all available languages code : https://www.macports.org/ports.php?by=name&substr=tesseract-

+If you plan to upload invoices from the interface, using the upload form, you had to modify NGINX settings to increase the max size of upload.OCForInvoices.
+Go to file <code>/etc/nginx/nginx.conf</code> and add <code>client_max_body_size 100M;</code> into the <code>http</code> bloc
+Then restart the nginx service

+    $ sudo systemctl restart nginx

 Don't forget to create all the needed path (Modify the user and group if needed) :